-Spring officially begins on March 20 this year with the spring equinox.
+Spring officially begins with the spring equinox.
 But, our city’s mild weather means there are a lot of spring activities in Atlanta to enjoy even sooner!

-Read on for more details on these activities and more.
+Read on for more details on these activities, and more ideas!

 - Take a food walk through Grant Park